Zen Spot #14 -- Mindfulness, meditation and opening one’s heart with a different question July 9, 2018 00:00

 The image above is common across religious traditions and other systems of belief.
 Perhaps manna is sought.
 Perhaps prostration is next.
 Perhaps a power greater than the believer is being recognized.
-In almost all cases — those listed here, and perhaps a million others — love has been chosen over whatever.
+In almost all cases, love has been chosen.

-While the suggested position for meditation is legs folded with the back of one’s hands resting on one’s knees, with each index finger and thumb barely touching, raising one’s hands in the manner shown above provides an interesting alternative.
+While the suggested position for meditation is legs folded with the back of one’s hands resting on one’s knees, with respective index fingers and thumbs barely touching, raising one’s hands in the manner shown provides an interesting alternative.
 To be sure, the traditional position is tried and true.
-It's to be expected that the feeling of raising one’s hands will feel curious— perhaps like a different question is being asked.
+It's to be expected that the feeling of raising one’s hands will feel odd and curious— perhaps like a different question is being asked.

 Try asking a different question, at least once.